CoreyHuangH/Vision-Understanding-and-Retrieval/README.md

 ## Instruction
 **Dataset**

-The same image dataset as Project 1, however, we just need the images, but don't need labels.
+The same image dataset as Project 1 (COCO), however, we just need the images, but don't need labels.
 Also, a smaller set might be enough, say 50 images.

 **Model**